aosabook/500lines/ci/chapter.rst

 When 'update_repo.sh' file finishes running in 'repo_observer.py', the repository observer checks for the existence of the .commit_id file.
 If it doesn't exist, then the repository observer will sleep for 5 seconds and repeat the process.
 If the file does exist, then we know we have a new commit, and we need to notify the dispatcher so it can kick off the tests.
 The repository will try to communicate with the dispatcher server by checking its status first by connecting to it and sending a 'status' request, to make sure there are no problems with the dispatcher server and to make sure it is ready for instruction.
 If it responds with 'OK', then the repository observer opens the .commit_id file, reads the latest commit ID and sends that ID to the dispatcher, using a 'dispatch:<commit ID>' request.
 It will then sleep for 5 seconds and repeat the process.

-The repository observer will repeat this process forever, until you kill the process via a KeyboardInterrupt (ctrl+C or cmd+C), or by sending it a kill signal.
+The repository observer will repeat this process forever, until you kill the process via a KeyboardInterrupt (ctrl+C), or by sending it a kill signal.

 The Dispatcher (dispatcher.py)
 ------------------------------------------